-Most of the action takes place between 1992 and 1998.
-A strong unequalizing employment effect shows up in the individual earnings distribution.
-Notice that since we exclude those individuals with zero earnings from that distribution, the employment effect is basically the result of relative changes in the number of hours of work.
-The figures for the hours-of-work and participation effects confirm this assertion.
+A strong unequalizing employment effect shows up in the individual earnings distribution in period 1992-1998.
+Notice that since we exclude those individuals with zero earnings from that distribution, the employment effect is the result of relative changes in the number of hours of work.
 As it was discussed in section 2 the nineties witnessed a substantial fall in hours of work by low-income workers and an increase for the rest.
 It seems that this fact has had a very significant impact on the earnings distribution.

-Unemployment rate skyrocketed in mid-nineties and has remained very high since then.
-It is a widespread belief that changes in labor market participation are the main cause of the strong increase in household inequality.
+Unemployment rate skyrocketed in 1995 and has remained very high since then.
+It is a widespread belief that this increase is the main cause of the strong increase in household inequality.
 Results in the second panel of table 5.4 suggest to scale down those conclusions.
-The participation effect is positive but negligible.
-In contrast, changes in hours of work seem to have had a very significant unequalizing effect on the household income distribution.
+First, the employment effect on household income is relevant in period 1992-1998 but not significantly different from other effects, like returns to education or to unobservables.
+Second, it captures not only unemployment but also changes in hours of work, which was suggested to be quantitatively very important.

 A couple of reasons contribute to reduce the effect of the great increase in unemployment on household inequality.
 The first one was mentioned in section 2.
 During 1992-1998 the unemployment rate jumped but the employment rate did not change very much, implying a minor change in the number of individuals without earnings.
 As it was stressed before, this is the relevant number for household inequality, not the number of unemployed people.
-The second point is that the new unemployed (those who did not work in 1998 but that would have worked with the 1992 parameters) had extremely low individual incomes in 1992 (just 10% of the rest), but equivalent household incomes not so far from the median (75% of the median).
+The second point is that the new unemployed (those who did not work in 1998 but that would have worked with the 1992 parameters) had extremely low individual incomes in 1992 (just 10% of the rest), but equivalent household incomes not so far from the mean (50% of the rest).
 This implies that in the simulation using the 1992 parameters the change in labor status (from unemployed to employed) of some individuals would not have a very strong effect on household inequality since (i) anyway those individuals had very low incomes, and (ii) they were not very concentrated in the lower tail of the household income distribution.

-Naturally, the role of unemployment as the main source of the increase in inequality can be stressed again if it is argued that the fall in the relative wages of the poorest workers was generated by a relative increase in the unemployment rate in that group.
-However, the evidence on this point is far from being conclusive (see table 2.9).22
+Naturally, the role of unemployment as the main source of the increase in inequality can be stressed again if it is argued that the fall in the relative wages of the poorest workers was generated by a relative higher unemployment rate in that group.
+However, the evidence on this point is far from being conclusive.
+Unemployment rates rose between 1992 and 1998 partly due to the fact that spouses and youngsters decided to start seeking for a job.
+This fact suggests that part of the causality could have been from inequality to unemployment: the drop in wages of low-income household heads triggered a jump of their relatives from home to the labor market, a fact that could have fed the increase in unemployment.
+More work is needed on this point.